YousefAMovahed/NASM-Linux-x86-on-Windows/README.md

 ### 2. Distribute the Asset

-The script outputs an encrypted payload (e.g., `hw1_palindrome.dat`).
+The script outputs an encrypted payload (e.g., `palindrome.dat`).
 Simply upload this single `.dat` file to your LMS (e.g., Moodle/Canvas).
 Students load this file into their Windows app to test their assembly code locally without seeing the raw evaluation keys!

 ---